 The collection consists of 19 postcards depicting the Great Smoky Mountains.
 The postcards were mailed to the family and friends of the Bogart family during the early 20th century.

-The author of many of the Great Smoky Mountains National Park postcards is Emma (Frances) Bogart of the Bogart family.
-Frances, as she like to be called, was born to Ada Cox and Charles J. Bogart in Loudon, Tennessee on November 23, 1917.
-Frances Bogart had three borthers, Howard, C.J. and Birch Bogart.
+The author of many of these postcards is Emma (Frances) Bogart who was born to Ada Cox and Charles J. Bogart in Loudon, Tennessee on November 23, 1917.
+Frances Bogart had three brothers, Howard, C.J. and Birch Bogart.
 Norene and Virginia Bogart were her sisters as well as her frequent postcard receivers.
 Not much information is known about her family, except that her sister, Norene was born on August 27, 1915 and passed away on April 14, 2012, outliving her younger sister, Frances, by a little less than a year.
 Emma Frances Bogart was also an active member in the Daughters of the American Revolution as well as the Daughters of the Confederacy.
-Frances, as she preferred, was a Sunday school teacher at Angels Heights Baptist Church in Texas and at Inskip Baptist Church in Knoxville, Tennessee.
+Frances was a Sunday school teacher at Angels Heights Baptist Church in Texas and at Inskip Baptist Church in Knoxville, Tennessee.
 After attending San Angelo Junior College in Texas, Hiawassee College in Tennessee, and the University of Tennessee, she received a BS in Elementary Education.
-With her degree complete, Bogart started her teaching career as the Principal of New providence Elementary School in Loudon County, Tennessee.
+With her degree complete, Bogart started her teaching career as the Principal of New Providence Elementary School in Loudon County, Tennessee.
 The Knoxville City School System was her last teaching position before she retired after 32 years of teaching.
-As of June 8, 2011, she is buried at the Lynnhurst Cemetery with her some of her family members.
-Bogart family is said to be descendants of the First Families of Tennessee.